vuetifyjs/nuxt-module/docs/guide/features/ssr.md

 :::

-then, in your `App.vue` or layout templates, you can use previous composable to restore the theme:
+then, in your `App.vue` or layout templates, you can use the composable to restore the theme:
 ```vue
 <script setup>
 import { useCustomTheme } from '~/composables/useCustomTheme'